-Stapleton, G., Howse, J., Taylor, J. and Thompson, S. (2004) The expressiveness of spider diagrams Journal of Logic and Computation, 14 (6). pp. 857-880.
+Stapleton, Gem, Howse, John, Taylor, John and Thompson, Simon (2004) The expressiveness of spider diagrams Journal of Logic and Computation, 14 (6). pp. 857-880.
 ISSN 0955-792XFull text not available from this repository.

 Spider diagrams are a visual language for expressing logical statements.
 In this paper we identify a well known fragment of first order predicate logic, that we call MFOL=, equivalent in expressive power to the spider diagram language.
 The language MFOL= is monadic and includes equality but has no constants or function symbols.
 To show this equivalence, in one direction, for each diagram we construct a sentence in MFOL= that expresses the same information.
 For the more challenging converse we prove that there exists a finite set of models for a sentence S that can be used to classify all the models for S. Using these classifying models we show that there is a diagram expressing the same information as S.

 |Item Type:||Journal article|